timkendall/tql/README.md

 ### (Option 1) Static Selectors

-The recommended way to use this library is to pre-compile your query builder API (vs. using the lower-level/dynamic `Selector` API).
-We have found this to generally provide the optimal developer experience.
-It also has runtime performance and type-saftey benefits (as types are not duplicated).
+The recommended way to use this library is to pre-compile your query builder API.

 1. Compile selectors `yarn --silent tql <sdl|endpoint> > api.ts`
 2. Write queries